Tim Wilson (broadcaster): Literary career

 Tim Wilson has published five books.
 His first, Good as Goldie (Hatchette; 2002), tells the story of New Zealand art forger Karl Sim.
 Wilson's four works of fiction are published by Victoria University Press.
 His first novel Their Faces Were Shining was published in 2010.
 A collection of short fiction, The Desolation Angel, was published in 2011.
 News Pigs was published in 2014 with the sequel The Straight Banana published in 2016.

 Public policy

-Wilson is currently executive director of the Maxim Institute, a conservative public policy think tank.
+Wilson is currently executive director of the Maxim Institute, an independent public policy think tank.